giancosta86/giancosta86.github.io/_posts/2016-01-03-wildfly-clustering.md

 * there should *not* be significant delays as the number of simultaneous requests increases

-* in case of a hardware or software failure, the website should continue working
+* in case of a hardware or software failure, the website should continue to work

 * there should be a way to *dynamically adjust* the capabilities of the infrastructure

-From our WildFly-oriented point of view, a **cluster** can be defined as a set of server instances (named *nodes*) that behave as a single network component serving requests; it effectively addresses the above issues:
+From our WildFly-oriented point of view, a **cluster** can be defined as a set of server instances (*nodes*) that behave as a single network component serving requests; it effectively addresses the above issues:

 * all the nodes in the cluster are equivalent and can reside on any machine; usually, a client is able to address *any node* and receive *the very same response*, thanks to *state replication*